 Finally, photographers are responsible for the digital or physical development of their pictures, and may also be responsible for small or heavy editing of their pictures.
-For physical prints, photographers will be required to know how to best develop their film, or will be expected to hire other professionals to develop their film for them.
+For physical prints, a photographer will be required to know how to best develop their film, or will be expected to hire other professionals to develop their film for them.

-As with most jobs in the artistic world, practice and patience are the best ways to get better, and to continually get hired as a professional photographer.
-Practicing your craft is essential to landing any job - whether it be for small weddings, or large professional sporting events.
+As with most jobs in the artistic world, practice and patience are the best ways to get better and to continually get hired as a professional photographer.
+Practicing your craft is essential to landing any job - whether it be for small weddings or large professional sporting events.

 Additionally, using what equipment you have available to you is the best way to get started, rather than spending thousands of dollars on cameras, software and equipment that you're unfamiliar with.
 Some of the best photographers have used the simplest of cameras and gear to discover their passion and talent before moving onto bigger and more expensive things.

-Professional photographers will also need to have a keen eye for knowing when and where to set up and/or take the best pictures.
+A professional photographer will also need to have a keen eye for knowing when and where to set up and/or take the best pictures.
 Knowing where to set up lighting, or where to position yourself to take advantage of the surrounding natural light is one of the biggest differences between an amateur and a professional photographer, and could be the difference between getting hired occasionally or consistently.
 Photographers are responsible for capturing memories and moments in time, and there is little room for failure, so a strong focus and ability to handle working under pressure is also a must for any would-be photographer.

-In the modern age it is increasingly crucial as well that photographers have at least a working knowledge of computers and computer software, and taking classes in photo-editing software is one of the best ways to make sure that you're on top of your game and able to meet the increasingly competitive industry standards.
+In the modern age it is increasingly crucial as well that photographers have at least a working knowledge of computers and computer software, and taking classes in photo-editing software is one of the best ways to make sure that you are on top of your game and able to meet the increasingly competitive industry standards.